Ada-Developers-Academy/daily-curriculum/topic_resources/ruby-104.md

 - \>= (greater than or equal to?)
 - <= (less than or equal to?)

-The "result" of a comparison is known as a `Boolean`.
-There are only two kinds of `Boolean` object:
+The "result" of a comparison is known as a boolean.
+There are only two kinds of boolean object:
 - `true`
 - `false`